Beau is Afraid (formerly Disappointment Blvd.) – Everything We Know So Far

-Disappointment Blvd. is writer/director Ari Aster’s highly anticipated follow-up to his supernatural horror film Hereditary (2018) and the folk horror Midsommar (2019).
-Aster was one of the most exciting new filmmakers to emerge during the 2010s, and fans are excited to see what psychological horrors the director has in store next.
-But will Disappointment Blvd. even be a horror movie, or will Aster continue to subvert expectations by going in a completely different direction?
-The film is shrouded in secrecy, but here is a breakdown of everything we know so far about Disappointment Blvd.
+Beau is Afraid is writer/director Ari Aster’s highly anticipated follow-up to his supernatural horror film Hereditary (2018) and the folk horror Midsommar (2019).
+Ari Aster is known for creating disturbing psychological horrors, and fans are excited so see what the director has in store next.
+But will Beau is Afraid even be a horror movie, or will Aster continue to subvert expectations by going in a completely different direction?
+The film is shrouded in secrecy, but here is a breakdown of everything we know so far about Beau is Afraid.

 Though it remains unclear exactly what the role is that Phoenix is playing, some images of Phoenix on location during production have emerged on social media.
 They point towards another body transformation for Phoenix, this time gaining weight and looking quite haggard.
 As always, you can’t always take images like this for what they look like, because the finished film almost always looks different from whatever candid shots emerge.